Integrate Salesforce Einstein

 Create a Script

-Permissions Required: Studio Script View, Create/Edit
+Required permissions: Studio Script View, Create/Edit

-You need to create at least one Studio script to route interactions to your virtual agent.
+You need at least one Studio script to route interactions to your virtual agent.
 Follow the script guidelines and requirements.
 The supported virtual agent action for this provider is Textbot Exchange and your script must have the digital media typeClosed A medium, such as voice, email, and chat, through which a contact connects with an intended recipient..

 You can learn more about Studio scripting in the Fundamentals and Technical Reference Guide sections of the online help.